Posts

 Image

-An hour and a bit drive took us to our next pet sit.
-Again, in a newly built house with the same character as the previous place, however, we had the pleasure of looking after 2 beautiful spaniels and two cats who were also no trouble.
-I'm not usually a fan of cats but these guys were easy.
-They looked after themselves as the cat flap allowed them to come and go which meant, no litter trays!
-The crew: Pablo Ozzy Ngala Tyrion Ozzy was obsessed with his ball or what was left of it...
-It was consistently very cold with temperatures down to -7c so I can't say I looked forward to the walks.
-The ice made it difficult for Max to come on the walks but all was ok as the dogs were very well-behaved and literally took themselves off through the fields.
-When they got to a T intersection, they waited for me to point in a particular direction and off they went!
-The best dogs for walking so far on this adventure.
-Daniel was going to be leaving for Majorca to complete his pilot training so we...
+Just over an hour's drive took us to Henley on Thames.
+Another new build with similar character to the previous place.
+Here we had the pleasure of looking after 2 beautiful spaniels and two cats who were also no trouble.
+I'm not usually a fan of cats, but these guys were easy.
+They looked after themselves as the cat flap allowed them to come and go, which meant no litter trays!
+Pablo - a smooch.
+Ozzy - ball obsessed.
+Ngala - aloof, handsome and disinterested.
+Tyrion - a typical Balinese - clingy, cross-eyed and affectionate.
+Ozzy was constantly fixated on his ball or what was left of it.
+Mid-winter, it was very cold with temperatures down to -7 degrees C, so I can't say I looked forward to the walks.
+The ice made it difficult for Max to come on the walks but all was ok as the dogs were very well-behaved and took themselves off through the fields.
+Upon reaching a T-intersection, they'd wait for me to point the way and off they went!
+They were the best dogs for walking ...

 117. Tongham - Surrey - House and Pet Sitting - Episode 39